poemihai/mod-challenge-modes/README.md

 # AzerothCore Challenge Modes
 Challenge Modes Module for AzerothCore

+Updated to display text correctly for EN clients (no more question marks)

 This module adds the following challenge modes:

 - **Hardcore** - Players who die are permanently ghosts and can never be revived.